Piece by Piece (song): Composition

+Lyrics change

+In August 2023, at her Las Vegas residency, Clarkson amended the lyrics from "But piece by piece, he collected me up / Off the ground, where you abandoned things, yeah / Piece by piece, he filled the holes that you burned in me / At 6 years old and you know," to "I collected me up" and "I filled the holes,".
+The previous positive song is now a post-heartbreak empowering song as Clarkson switches from "he" to "I".
+Also, Clarkson switched the lyrics to the chorus from "He never walks away / He never asks for money / He takes care of me / He loves me." to "I just walk away / when they ask for money / I take care of me / 'cause I love me."
+This chorus change seems to address the main point of content: money from Clarkson's 2022 divorce settlement from Blackstock.
+In an interview on The Tonight Show with Jimmy Fallon, Clarkson admitted that she changed the lyrics because she found it difficult to sing the original version live while reliving the heartbreak she endured in the divorce, and added that the "healing" rewrite gave her some clarity and allowed her to evaluate her newfound self-worth and empower her fanbase.

 Release and reception

 "Piece by Piece" was first issued as the album's second promotional single by RCA Records on February 24, 2015.
 Clarkson also revealed plans for the song to receive a single release.
 RCA then commissioned a re-worked version of the track for commercial release, which was serviced to hot adult contemporary radio stations on November 9, 2015 as the third single from the album.
 Following Clarkson's performance on American Idol, RCA issued an Idol version with Clarkson recording a similar performance in studio accompanied by a piano by Jason Halbert and produced and mixed by Halbert on February 29, 2016.